taha1048/Data-Cleaning-Transformation/README.md

 df['VIN'].fillna(0, inplace = True)

 ```
-2. and for the paint_color, i filled it's missing values with 'custom', as it's not a significant feature.
+2. and for the paint_color, i filled its' missing values with 'custom', as it's not a significant feature.

   ```
    df['paint_color'] = df['paint_color'].fillna('custom')